Impact

 Risk and Exploitability

 The attack vector is remote, requiring an attacker to send a crafted pickle file to the predict endpoint over the network.
-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, but the absence of a remedial patch in exposed deployments makes exploitation likely.
-While no CVSS score is assigned in the data, the potential for arbitrary code execution is generally classified as critical.
-Therefore, the risk is high for any system that runs the vulnerable Ludwig version and is reachable by untrusted users.
+The EPSS score is reported as < 1% and the vulnerability is not listed in the CISA KEV catalog, but the absence of a remedial patch in exposed deployments makes exploitation likely.
+With a CVSS score of 9.8 the vulnerability is considered critical, and the potential for arbitrary code execution is high.
+Therefore, the risk remains high for any system that runs the vulnerable Ludwig version and is reachable by untrusted users.

 OpenCVE Enrichment